-If you get married or enter into a civil partnership, both you and your spouse or civil partner continue to be treated as single people for tax purposes in that year.
-If, however, the tax you pay as two single people is greater than the tax that would be payable if you were taxed as a married couple or civil partners, you can claim the difference.
+If you get married, both you and your spouse continue to be treated as single people for tax purposes in that year.
+If, however, the tax you pay as two single people is greater than the tax that would be payable if you were taxed as a married couple, you can claim the difference.
 (In other words, you can claim a tax refund).
 Refunds are only due from the date of marriage and will be calculated after the following 31 December.
-So, for example, if you get married in 2015, any tax refund due to you will be calculated after 31 December 2015.
+So, for example, if you get married in 2016, any tax refund due to you will be calculated after 31 December 2016.

-Refunds are normally only due where a couple are taxed at different rates and one spouse or civil partner could benefit from the unused standard rate cut-off point or for some of the unused tax credits of the other spouse or civil partner.
+Refunds are normally only due where a couple are taxed at different rates and one spouse could benefit from the unused standard rate cut-off point or for some of the unused tax credits of the other spouse.

-When you get married or register a civil partnership therefore, it is important to advise the tax office of the date of your marriage or registration of your civil partnership.
-You will also need to quote your own and your spouse or civil partner's Personal Public Service (PPS) Number.
+When you get married therefore, it is important to advise the tax office of the date of your marriage.
+You will also need to quote your own and your spouse's Personal Public Service Number (PPS number).

-For the years following your marriage or civil partnership, there are three options for taxation.
+For the years following your marriage, there are three options for taxation.
 All of the options and the outcomes of choosing them are outlined below.
 The three options are:

 Under assessment as a single person, each spouse/civil partner is treated as a single person for tax reasons.
 With this option: